markkorput/ofxLambdaEvent/README.md

 ## Extra - Middleware
 the Middleware class has exactly the same API as ofxLiquidEvent (.addListener, .notifyListeners, .removeListeners), but takes lambdas that return a boolean value.
-If any of the listeners returns false, the notification immediately end and other listeners are not invoked.
-The notifyListeners function also returns wether all lambdas returns true or not; this way the Middleware class can be used to have listeners inform the notifier about wether to perform a certain process or not.
+If any of the listeners returns false, the notifications immediately end and remaining listeners are not invoked.
+The notifyListeners function also returns wether all lambdas returned true or not; this way the Middleware class can be used to have listeners inform the notifier about wether to perform a certain process or not.

 ```c++
 Middleware<string> uploadMiddleware;